 In college, I was a bit of a masturbation crusader.
 I’ve always enjoyed talking openly about sexuality so discussions about sex and orgasms were a daily part of my life in college.
 I was astonished by the number of highly educated, liberal women who had never masturbated.
 Many of these women were in sexual relationships with men and they had no idea whether or not they had experienced an orgasm.
 I was appalled that my dearest friends relied solely upon their lovers to give them pleasure.
 It became my personal mission to encourage all of my friends to try using a vibrator.
 Some thought I was crazy, but others tried it and were thrilled to embrace their newfound power.

 Fast-forward ten years, I was pregnant with my first child.
 I’d enjoyed a variety of sexual adventures during my twenties and still had the dream of becoming a sex therapist.
 But at 30 years old, my family was growing and life was about to change dramatically.
 The birth of my daughter brought with it a roller coaster of emotions – a love beyond what words can describe, and a slow, but steady loss of my own identity.
 I didn’t realize until I got pregnant with my second child that I was suffering from Post-Traumatic Stress Disorder (PTSD) as a result of the traumatic experience of my first delivery.

-Kristy Lange-Lowther is a sex educator who has spent over fifteen years studying the field of sexuality.
+Kristy Lowther, MSW is a sexual empowerment coach who has spent over fifteen years studying the field of sexuality.
 She has a master’s degree in social work and an undergraduate degree in psychology with an emphasis in sexuality and gender studies.
-She is currently mentored by Betty Dodson and Carlin Ross, and is certified as a Bodysex Instructor.
+She is mentored by Betty Dodson and Carlin Ross, and is certified as a Bodysex Instructor.
 Kristy is dedicated to empowering women through education and transformational experiences, and particularly enjoys working with women to explore their postpartum sexuality.